RobSero/eBay-price-checker/README.md

 Even though it was always planned to build a native version of the app, from a time saving point of view (and for maintenance purposes), it would have made sense to build the web app in React too because the component logic would have been almost identical.
 It would have just been a matter of revising the render part of the components and updating them with the mobile equivalents.

-Trialing out Angular was something I wanted to try though and as this app was quick and simple, it was not too much of an issue to produce a fresh new app specifically for mobile.
+Experimenting with Angular was something I wanted to try though and as this app was quick and simple, it was not too much of an issue to produce a fresh new app specifically for mobile.
 Plus the learning opportunities were valuable along the way.

-React Native was intuitive and I felt like it was very responsive to build the app.
-However I did miss the component tree that Google Chrome’s developer tools offered as I always liked using that section to review the state of my components.
+React Native felt intuitive however I did miss the component tree that Google Chrome’s developer tools offered as I would utilize that section to review the state of my components all the time.

 ## **4.0 - Server Side**